wieschick42/wieschick42.github.io/README.md

 ---

-## Eye-Tracking and Spatial Layouts of Art Galleries
+## Spatial Layouts of Art Galleries
 ![Art Galleries PhD Project](/images/artgalleries.jpg)

 Art galleries are a very unique type of space: white, empty walls and the art itself are almost the only visual stimuli around.
 In such a situation, their spatial layout (the spatial arrangement of artworks and rooms) is what really steers the visitors’ attention.